Environmental Impacts of Coffee Production: 3 Hidden Costs of Commodity Coffee

 soil damage from coffee production

-Coffee such as Guji, Ethiopian organic coffee or Chiapas, Mexico organic coffee are examples of single-origin coffees where the farms don't use any of these harmful applicators.
+For example: Coffee such as Guji, Ethiopian organic coffee or Chiapas, Mexico organic coffee are examples of single-origin coffees where the farms don't use any of these harmful applicators, because they are certified organic.

 pesticides sprayed onto coffee farm